Behat/Symfony2Extension/doc/index.rst

 2. Implementing ``Behat\Symfony2Extension\Context\KernelAwareInterface`` with
    your context or its subcontexts.
 This will give you more customization options.
-   Also, you can use this mechanism on multiple contexts avoiding the need to call parent contexts from subcontexts when the only thing you need is a mink instance.
+   Also, you can use this mechanism on multiple contexts avoiding the need to call parent contexts from subcontexts when the only thing you need is a kernel instance.

 There's a common thing between those 2 methods.
-In each of those, target context will implement ``setKernel(HttpKernel $kernel)`` method.
+In each of those, target context will implement ``setKernel(HttpKernelInterface $kernel)`` method.
 This method would be automatically called **immediately after** each context creation before each scenario.
 After context constructor, but before any instance hook or definition call.